keepthrifty/keepthrifty.github.io/_posts/2016-03-27-march-challenge-household-care-update-4.md

 We are on the home stretch - the month is nearly over and we're still looking pretty good.
 Right now, we're at $73.31, which is under our expected amount of $87.10 (27 days / 31 days times $100).

-Since [last week][last-week-post], we've added $9.48 to our household care total for March:
+Since [last week][week-3-update], we've added $9.48 to our household care total for March:

 * Mascara